cddmp/enum4linux-ng/README.md

 - IPv6 support (experimental)

 ## Differences
-Some things are implemented differently, than in the original enum4linux.
+Some things are implemented differently compared to the original enum4linux.
 These are the important differences:
 - RID cycling is not part of the default enumeration (```-A```) but can be enabled with ```-R```

 ## Credits